the-pew-inc/cal-invite/CACHING.md

 ## Caching

 CalInvite supports flexible caching options when used within a Rails application.
-You can configure the cache store to use any of Rails' supported cache stores including memory store, Redis, Memcached, or Active Record.
+You can configure the cache store to use any of Rails' supported cache stores including memory store, Redis, or a custom cache store implementation.

 ### Basic Configuration